The Endo-MP Project

-Endometriosis Management Plan (Endo-MP) Project
+The Endometriosis Management Plan Project

 Chief Investigator: Professor Danielle Mazza

-Project Manager: Dr Maryam Moradi
+Project Manager: Dr Sharinne Crawford

-Project Manager: Dr Maryam Moradi
+Project Manager: Dr Sharinne Crawford

 In 2018, Australia was the first country to develop a roadmap and blueprint to tackle endometriosis in a nationwide coordinated manner with the National Action Plan for Endometriosis.
 This plan was created in partnership between Government, endometriosis experts and advocacy groups.
-As part of the package, the Australian Government has funded the development of an Endometriosis Management Plan (Endo-MP) in primary care settings - often the first point of contact in the healthcare system for those experiencing symptoms associated with endometriosis.
+As part of the package, the Australian Government has funded the development of an Endometriosis Management Plan in primary care settings – which is often the first point of contact in the healthcare system for those experiencing symptoms associated with endometriosis.

 Endo-MP is a mixed methods project involving three main phases across 3 years: